arclanguage/anarki/README.markdown

 server, without needing to restart it.
 Don't forget to add them to the .arc files as appropriate, otherwise they'll be lost when you stop the server or it dies for some reason.

+### Submissions

+By clicking on the domain name of a submitted link admins may tag the domain.
+The color of a domain name indicates its tag:

+* *gray* default
+* *darkred* ignore
+* *darkblue* kill

+### Polls

+To create a poll, go to [http://localhost:8080/newpoll](http://localhost:8080/newpoll).
+By default you need 20 *karma* to create a poll.
+This can be changed by setting `poll-threshold*` to a different value.

+### Windows specific

+The HN server will use the `openssl` command.
+If you're on Windows, first install OpenSSL and make sure it's on your `PATH`.
+Other systems should be distributed with OpenSSL already.